ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 A WT_RESET_STREAM capsule MUST NOT be sent after a stream is closed or reset.
 While QUIC permits redundant RESET_STREAM frames, the ordering guarantee in HTTP/2 makes this unnecessary.
-A [stream error](#errors) of type WEBTRANSPORT_STREAM MUST be sent if a WT_RESET_STREAM capsule is received for a stream that is not in a valid state.
+A [stream error](#errors) of type WEBTRANSPORT_STREAM_STATE_ERROR MUST be sent if a WT_RESET_STREAM capsule is received for a stream that is not in a valid state.

 ## WT_STOP_SENDING Capsule {#WT_STOP_SENDING}